 The Veteran's chronic adjustment disorder is rated at 50% prior to January 11, 2018 and at 70% from January 11, 2018.
 The appeal for a higher rating is granted starting from January 11, 2018.

-The deciding factor: The Veteran's symptoms during the period from January 11, 2018, more closely approximated occupational and social impairment with deficiencies in most areas as required for a 70% disability rating.
+The deciding factor: The Veteran's symptoms during the period from January 11, 2018, more closely approximated occupational and social impairment with deficiencies in most areas as described by the criteria for a 70% disability rating.

 - Claimed conditions